 Using a VPN without a kill switch is like driving a car without a seatbelt – a risky move.
 The following are the particular dangers that could cost you when not using a VPN kill switch:

-• Public Wi-Fi risks: Commonly, public Wi-Fi networks are the soft targets for hackers.
+• Public Wi-Fi risks: Commonly, public Wi-Fi networks are soft targets for hackers.
 While a VPN is important for a secure connection, your activity may become visible on public Wi-Fi without a kill switch.
-Consequently, making you vulnerable to exploitation by cybercriminals and hackers.
+Consequently, this makes you vulnerable to exploitation by cybercriminals and hackers.

 • Identity theft and virus exposure: The absence of a kill switch makes it easier for hackers to exploit your connection, infecting your device with malware and stealing personal information, often leading to identity theft.